Daniel R. Tilly

 Biography

-Dan Tilly is an experienced litigator and trial attorney who teaches students the application of evidence, procedure and advocacy in the courtroom.
+Prior to his work in the legal academy, Dean Tilly was an experienced litigator and trial attorney.
 He came to Campbell Law from private law practice in Texas where he litigated claims in civil trial courts involving a range of legal issues including real estate disputes, construction defects, personal injury claims and medical malpractice torts.
-During his practice, Tilly represented clients on both the plaintiff and defense side of the docket for cases taken to trial, arbitrated or resolved through mediation.
+During his practice, Dean Tilly represented clients on both the plaintiff and defense side of the docket for cases taken to trial, arbitrated, or resolved through mediation.
 While in private practice he also worked as an adjunct professor at Baylor School of Law teaching core principles of real property to first year students.
-He was also instrumental in developing the second year trial advocacy program at Baylor by teaching mock trial competitors the fundamentals of advocacy, evidence and procedure in a courtroom environment.
-Tilly serves as the Director of Advocacy Programs at Campbell School of Law.
+He was also instrumental in developing the second-year trial advocacy program at Baylor Law by teaching mock trial competitors the fundamentals of advocacy, evidence and procedure in a courtroom environment.

 Related Links